What Is a Gift Letter for a Mortgage?

 [RECIPIENT'S SIGNATURE AND DATE]

-USDA and VA loans allow you to receive funds from almost anyone, but exclusions exist for those with a vested interest in the purchase of the property, such as:
+While USDA and VA loans allow you to receive funds from almost anyone, exclusions exist for those with a vested interest in the purchase of the property, such as:

 • The current owners of the property

-• The person, company and developer of the home you're purchasing
+• The builder or developer of the home you're purchasing

 • Real estate agents representing the buyer and the seller

-Guidelines for down payment gifts, and by extension gift letters, can also vary depending on the type of property you're purchasing.
+Zooming in, guidelines for down payment gifts vary depending on the type of property you're purchasing:

 • Primary residence: If you're purchasing a single-family home as your primary residence, your entire down payment can come from gift funds.
-Similarly, you can completely fund your down payment on a multi-unit home with gift funds if you make a down payment of at least 20%―otherwise, you must contribute at least 5% of your own funds.
+Similarly, you can completely fund your down payment on a multi-unit home with gift funds if you make a down payment of at least 20%—otherwise, at least 5% must come from your own funds.

-• Secondary residence: If you're buying a second home, you can fund your total down payment with a cash gift if your down payment is 20% or higher.
-If your down payment falls below 20%, you must use 5% of your own money.
+• Secondary residence: If you're buying a second home, you can fund your entire down payment with a cash gift if your down payment is 20% or higher.
+If your down payment falls below 20%, then at least 5% of it must be your own money.

-• Investment property: Cash gifts are not allowed on investment properties.
+• Investment property: Cash gifts are not allowed for the purchase of investment properties.

 How Do Gifts for Mortgage Expenses Affect Taxes?

 As a gift recipient, you typically shouldn't have to pay taxes on the funds.
 By contrast, the gift-giver may have to pay taxes, depending on the size of their donation.
-The annual gift exclusion for the tax year 2023 is $17,000, which means your donor will need to file a gift tax return if their gift exceeds that amount.
+The annual gift exclusion for the tax year 2024 is $18,000 (and $19,000 for the tax year 2025).
+That means your donor will need to file a gift tax return if their gift exceeds that amount.

 Bear in mind, tax laws change regularly, so you'll want to consult your tax professional before you give or receive a cash gift for a down payment.